marcellkiss/scully-example/README.md

   https://github.com/marcellkiss/scully-example/commit/b6db95acbd5f3d634d6267a99a3ce36fc66ec037

 You can use `ScullyRouterService` to get the available links, like this: `this.scullyRouterService.available$.links$.subscribe(links => {...})`
 Don't forget to use the --scanRoutes parameter if you change the routes (`npx scully --scanRoutes`).
-You can check the recognized routes also in the `scully-routes.json` file.
+You can check the recognized routes also in the `src/assets/scully-routes.json` file.

+If you change md files, like metadata, you have to run `npx scully` again, to generate new data into the `scully-routes.json` file.
+This step is required to see up-to-date data during `ng serve`.

+Generate a post by running `ng generate @scullyio/init:post --name="This is my post"`

 ### TODO: